gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ### Considerations about removal of DTLS Connections {#removal_dtls_consideration}

-Removal of a DTLS connection may happen under circonmstances as described above in {{remove-dtls-connection}} in different states of the Association.
+Removal of a DTLS connection may happen under circumstances as described above in {{remove-dtls-connection}} in different states of the Association.
 This section describes how the implementation should take care of the DTLS connection removal in details.